Swocky/Fingertip-Tracking/README.md

 # Fingertip-Tracking
-A Python script to track your finger using webcam
+A Python script to track your finger position using webcam